raw-labs/das-data-files/README.md

 * CSV tables from S3
 * json tables from HTTP
-* A mix of CSV, JSON, XML, and Parquet files from S3 and HTTP Each table is configured with tableX_url, tableX_format, optional tableX_name, and other parameters ( tableX_option_header, tableX_option_delimiter, etc.).
-The plugin uses Spark under the hood to load data and push down filters (e.g. WHERE col = 123) and sorting.
+* A mix of CSV, JSON, XML, and Parquet files from S3 and HTTP

 A typical usage might look like: